mtdiedrich/Golf/README.md

 # Additional TODOs

-I'd like to turn these link modules into functions in the same module.
-This would let me clean my Data folder.

-> course_date_link.py

-> dates_geodata_link.py

-> toUTC_link.py

-> zone_link.py

-Note: I've now made good progress on these.

-As well, change printed CSVs to not have index columns
+Change printed CSVs to not have index columns, but this is low priority

-Merging data can be done much more easily than was implemented: df1.merge(df2, how = 'left', on = ['Date','Latitude'])